-14. Can the cost of space used by the award recipient be offered as a match?
+14.Can the cost of space used by the award recipient be offered as a match?

-No. This cost is already included in the (10%) F&A allotment.
+No. This cost is already included in the 10% F&A allotment.

-15. Can unrecovered indirect cost be used as a match contribution?
+15.Can unrecovered indirect cost be used as a match contribution?

-No. The difference between FFAR's ten percent (10%) indirect cost allotment and the awardee's federally negotiated indirect cost rate cannot be offered as a match.
+No. The difference between FFAR's 15% indirect cost allotment and the awardee's federally negotiated indirect cost rate cannot be offered as a match.

-16. Can tuition be offered as a match?
+16.Can tuition be offered as a match?

 Tuition is unallowable as match.
-Any costs that are unallowable under the Federal budget cannot be offered as a matching contribution.
+Any costs that are unallowable under the federal budget cannot be offered as a matching contribution.
 Please refer to the e-CFR Uniform Guidance 2 CFR 200 Subpart E, for detailed information on the various costs.

-17. Can tuition remission for graduate students directly working on the FFAR project be offered as a match?
+17.Can tuition remission for graduate students directly working on the FFAR project be offered as a match?

 Yes.
-Since tuition remission for graduate students serving at least one-third of their time as project assistant, research assistant, or teaching assistant is a portion of their total compensation package, it can be offered as a cash match.
+Since tuition remission for graduate students serving at least one-third of their time as project assistant, research assistant or teaching assistant is a portion of their total compensation package, it can be offered as a cash match.
 Note that FFAR will only reimburse tuition remission in the proportion of effort spent on the FFAR award by the graduate student.

-18. Can a sub-awardee offer match contribution?
+18.Can a sub-awardee offer match contribution?

 Yes.
-Match contributions committed by sub-awardees must be included in the sub-award budget.
+Match contributions committed by sub-awardees must be included in the subaward budget.
 Sub-award recipients must also track and document and fulfill their match commitment.
-The prime award recipient is responsible to make sure that sub-awardees fulfill their match commitments.
+The prime award recipient is responsible for ensuring that subawardees fulfill their match commitments.

-19. Can space donated by a third-party be an in-kind match contribution?
+19.Can space donated by a third-party be an in-kind match contribution?